The English Electric 8switch is an audio grade 8-port gigabit streaming network switch.

 Casing & Power Supply

 The machined aluminium enclosure offers excellent protection from both acoustic and electrical noise.

 The minimal LED display on the front panel includes power, alarm and the link status/speed for each of the 8 ports.

-The medical-grade power adaptor has been designed to reduce electrical noise from AC power and prevent mains quality issues from affecting the network signals.
+The AV-grade power adaptor has been designed to reduce electrical noise from AC power and prevent mains quality issues from affecting the network signals.
 It also boasts high power efficiency, a no-load power consumption < 0.075W and protection from short circuit, overload and over-voltage.